Using the Android app¶

 While Syncthing Tray basically works on Android, there are still some unresolved issues:

 The performance can be problematic due to the use of FUSE as of Android 11.
-Especially if one has many files in one directory the performance is bad.
+Especially if you have many files in one directory, the performance is bad.

-I recommended to avoid having many files in a single directory.
+I recommend avoiding having many files in a single directory.

-Alternatively one can store the data in one of the app’s private directories (on the internal storage or the SD card) which can be faster due to FUSE Passthrough.
-To be able to do this, the app exposes the private directories as “document provider” which are this way selectable via the Android file selection dialog from other apps.
-This of course does not cover all use cases as other apps might only be able to use files from fixed directories.
-Checkout the section “Using the document provider on Android” for details.
+Alternatively, you can store the data in one of the app’s private directories (on the internal storage or the SD card), which can be faster due to FUSE Passthrough.
+To be able to do this, the app exposes the private directories as a “document provider,” which are this way selectable via the Android file selection dialog from other apps.
+This, of course, does not cover all use cases, as other apps might only be able to use files from fixed directories.
+Check out the section “Using the document provider on Android” for details.

 There are probably still many small UI bugs in the Qt Quick based UI used on Android.